Back to All Resources

 Regulatory Requirements for PSURs:

-In the United States, PSURs are not required by the Food and Drug Administration (FDA) for medical devices or in vitro diagnostic products.
+In the United States, PSURs are not required by the Food and Drug Administration (FDA) for medical devices or in vitro diagnostics (IVDs).
 However, manufacturers are still required to conduct post-market surveillance activities and report adverse events to the FDA.
+Under the Consolidated Appropriations Act of 2023, medical device manufacturers must also comply with updated quality system requirements and the FDA’s new Quality Management System Regulation (QMSR), effective February 2, 2026, aligns US quality system requirements with ISO 13485, reinforcing the importance of robust post-market surveillance processes even without a formal PSUR mandate.

 Process for Preparing and Submitting PSURs: